MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 For example, suppose you enter a sales order with three line items.
 One of the line items is in stock but you need to order the other two.
 If you back order the quantities for the two items, you can create a purchase order using the back-ordered quantity from the sales order instead of reentering the items on a purchase order in Purchase Order Processing.
 You can review the purchase order information and make changes before generating the purchase order for the items.

 If you already have entered a purchase order for the back-ordered items, you can link the sales line items to the purchase order.
-For more information on linking sales documents to existing purchase orders, see *Chapter 22, “Links to existing purchase orders.”*
+For more information on linking sales documents to existing purchase orders, see [Chapter 22: Links to existing purchase orders](#chapter-22-links-to-existing-purchase-orders).

 When the items on the purchase order are received, they are allocated or fulfilled on the sales document automatically.
-For more information, see *Chapter 23, “Receiving purchase orders.”*
+For more information, see [Chapter 23: Receiving purchase orders](#chapter-23-receiving-purchase-orders)

 > [!NOTE]
-> For information on setup options related to linking sales orders and purchase orders, see Setting up taxes and options on page 15.
+> For information on setup options related to linking sales orders and purchase orders, see [Setting up taxes and options](sales-order-processing.md#setting-up-taxes-and-options).

 - **View pending purchase orders** In the Purchase Orders Preview window, you can view the purchase orders that could be created from the sales documents you chose.